Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity

 \section{Introduction}

 Given pairs of observed predictor vectors $\bx \in \R^{p}$ and scalar outputs $y \in \R,$ \citet{Chipman2010}'s Bayesian additive regression trees (BART) model approximates the regression function $f(\bx) := \E[y \vert \bx]$ with a sum of binary regression trees.
-BART often delivers accurate point estimates and well-calibrated uncertainty intervals around evaluations $f(\bx)$ without requiring users to (a) pre-specify the function al form of $f$ or (b) tune any hyperparameters.
+BART often delivers accurate point estimates and well-calibrated uncertainty intervals around evaluations $f(\bx)$ without requiring users to (i) pre-specify the functional form of $f$ or (ii) tune any hyperparameters.
 BART's ease-of-use and generally excellent tuning-free estimation, prediction, and uncertainty quantification have made BART a popular ``off-the-shelf'' modeling tool.

 As \citet{Hill2011Bayesian} noted, these advantages make BART an attractive choice for estimating heterogeneous treatment effects.
 To wit, conditional average treatment effects may be non-linear and may depend on complicated interactions between confounders, covariates, and treatment.
-Correctly specifying such non-linearity and interactions is difficult --- if not impossible --- in most practical settings, making BART particularly compelling.
-Given observed triplets $(\bx, y, z)$ of covariates $\bx$, outcome $y$, and treatment indicator $z,$ \citet{Hill2011Bayesian} used BART to obtain an estimate $\hat{f}(\bx, z)$ of the response surface $\E[y \vert \bx, z]$ before estimating treatment effects as $\hat{f}(\bx,1) - \hat{f}(\bx,0).$ In past iterations of the ACIC Data Challenge, BART-based models have consistently ranked among the top-performing methods.
+Correctly specifying such non-linearities and interactions is difficult --- if not impossible --- in most practical settings, making BART particularly compelling.
+Given observed triplets $(\bx, y, z)$ of covariates $\bx$, outcome $y$, and treatment indicator $z,$ \citet{Hill2011Bayesian} used BART to obtain an estimate $\hat{f}(\bx, z)$ of the response surface $\E[Y \vert \bX = \bx, Z = z]$ before estimating treatment effects as $\hat{f}(\bx,1) - \hat{f}(\bx,0).$ In past iterations of the ACIC Data Challenge, BART-based models have consistently ranked among the top-performing methods.
 One method in particular --- \citet{Hahn2020}'s Bayesian causal forests (BCF) model --- stands out as particularly adept at estimating heterogeneous treatment effects.
 In this paper, we describe our experience deploying BCF to the 2022 ACIC Data Challenge.